ga-adi-gelato/Course-Materials/lessons/java-essentials/java-debugging-fundamentals/readme.md

 	at com.intellij.rt.execution.application.AppMain.main(AppMain.java:144)
 ```

-> Check: Give the students 1 minute to look at the stack trace, and then explain what they understood from it.

 The two errors we just saw, NullPointerException and ArrayIndexOutOfBoundsException are very common, so they are something you will probably see come up in your stack traces.

-> Check: How could we avoid the ArrayIndexOutOfBoundsException?

 ## Introduction: Breakpoints (10 mins)

 The second topic we are going to cover today is the Breakpoint.
 In general terms, a breakpoint is a position in the code you want to halt execution at.

-> Check: Ask the students why they think we would want to do this.

 Adding a breakpoint allows us to do a few very basic things: